This post may contain affiliate links. Please see our disclosure policy.

 This homemade Gatorade with coconut water is one of my favorite ways to stay hydrated during migraine attack days, or running around with the kids during the heat of summer.
 And these recipes saved me during the worst stomach bug!

-- Real fruit – Kiwi, blueberry and mango give tropical flavors without any artificial flavorings.
+• Real fruit – Kiwi, blueberry and mango give tropical flavors without any artificial flavorings, dyes, or ultra-processed ingredients.

-If you’re looking for more drinks with natural electrolytes, you may also love my homemade electrolyte drink and electrolyte popsicles.
+If you’re looking for more homemade gatorade style recipes, you may also love my coconut water electrolyte drink and electrolyte popsicles, or this green grape hydration drink, packed with natural electrolytes.

 Ingredients

-- Blueberry flavor – A combination of frozen blueberries and lemon juice.
+• Blueberry flavor – A combination of frozen blueberries and lemon juice.
 Frozen blueberries offer the best concentration of blueberry flavor.
 I love wild blueberries for their impact on brain health.
+While you can use fresh blueberries here, we found the flavor wasn’t as strong in testing.
+The color is also much lighter.

-- Coconut water – I either use Trader Joe’s or Harmless Harvest.
-Keep in mind some have more of a pink color which can affect the color blend.
+• Coconut water – I use Trader Joe’s, Vita Coco, or Harmless Harvest.
+Keep in mind some like Harmless Harvest have more of a pink color which can affect the color blend.
 With one cup you get 470mg of potassium and 30mg of sodium.

 Substitutions and Variations

-- Migraine diet – I have reintroduced lemon and lime with no issues so I love it for this recipe, and those on a Mediterranean diet.
-If you’re on the HYH diet, you will need to use a substitute.
-I recommend pairing blueberry and pomegranate juice, mango and peach, and kiwi with mango would be great.
+• Citrus – I have reintroduced lemon and lime with no issues for my migraine attacks, so I love it for this recipe and for those on a Mediterranean-style diet.
+If you’re on the HYH diet or low histamine, you will need to use a citrus substitute.
+I recommend pairing blueberry with pomegranate juice as a substitute for the lemon, mango with peach juice instead of lime, and kiwi with mango juice would be great.

 How to Make Homemade Gatorade